 What we don’t: Not very durable and doesn’t carry loads as well as other UL packs.

-The Zpacks is undeniably lightweight, and in our experience it’s surprisingly comfortable with a 30-pound load (we'd hesitate to push it all the way to its advertised 40-pound load limit).
+The Zpacks is undeniably lightweight, and in our experience it’s surprisingly comfortable with a 30-pound load (we'd hesitate to push it all the way to its advertised 40-lb. load limit).
 That said, we’ve found its thin fabric lacks durability for rough treatment and off-trail scrambling, and the thin mesh dump pocket can’t match the Southwest’s hardwearing Dyneema build.
 What’s more, the pocket layout is very limited: We wish Zpacks included an internal zippered pocket and/or hipbelt pocket (both can be purchased separately, but the accessories add both weight and cost).
 And finally, at $399, the Zpacks isn’t a great value compared to a pack like the ULA Circuit ($300).
 But for serious hikers and minimalist trekkers who prize weight-savings above all else (you know who you are), it’s a reliable option that will shave considerable ounces from your back.

 See the Zpacks Women's Arc Haul Ultra 60L